Hannah Nuttall

 Hannah Nuttall (born 7 July 1997) is a British athlete.
 She competes in middle-distance and cross-country running events.
-In 2024, she became British champion in the 5000 metres, retained the title in 2025, and also in 2025 became British indoor champion over 3000 metres.
+In 2024, 2025 and 2026, she was the British champion in the 5000 metres.
+In 2025 and 2026 Nuttall was British indoor champion over 3000 metres.

 Early life

-Nuttall ran as a youngster for Charnwood Athletics club.
+Nuttall was born in Preston, Lancashire.
+She ran as a youngster for Charnwood Athletics club.
 Nuttall attended Loughborough College and had her first experience of representing Britain at the 2015 junior World Cross Country Championships held in Guiyang, China.
 A qualified nutritionist, she attended the University of New Mexico, and completed a master's degree at Loughborough University.

 Career

 In 2021 she won the mixed relay at the 2021 European Cross Country Championships held in Dublin.
 Shortly afterwards she began to be coached by Helen Clitheroe when she joined Team New Balance Manchester.

 2023

 In February 2023, Nuttall finished runner-up at the British national indoors championships over 3000m.
 She was subsequently selected for the Great Britain squad for the 2023 European Indoor Championships held in Istanbul for the 3000m.
 She qualified for the final in the 3000m.
 Nuttall ran a personal best time of 8:46.30 as she achieved a fifth-placed finish in the final.

 She was selected for the British team for the 2023 European Athletics Team Championships held in Chorzów, Silesia, Poland between 20 and 25 June 2023.
 It was the second time she had ever ran a 5000m race on the track, and she finished in second position overall in the First Division race, with a time of 15:29:49.